NKjoep/nkjoep.github.io/_posts/2014-04-26-Better-bash-man-pages.md

 We, developers, live much of our time within a shell.
 Modern [CLI](http://en.wikipedia.org/wiki/Command-line_interface)s output
-stunning help in a way before was not possibile.
+stunning help in a way before was not possible.
 Think of NPM or Heroku or the great GIT.

 However we still have the [man pages](http://en.wikipedia.org/wiki/Man_page) with their default style: black&white with some underline or bold.

-So, we can change this luckly.
-It's a feature, probably an ancient one, most of us don't know or just forget about it.
+So, we can change this luckily.
+It's a feature, probably an ancient one, most of us don't know or just forgot about it.

 ### change it